How and where we work is changing rapidly.

 This post was written by 90 Day VA graduate Sara Rosenblit.
 Sara is a marketing professional and Virtual Assistant currently based in Los Angeles, CA. She provides services in digital marketing, social media management, content creation, copywriting, corporate blogging, email management, and general administrative tasks.
 She is an avid traveler, yoga practitioner and teacher, and a former lawyer.

-To work with Sara head HERE and let us know!
+To work with Sara, head over HERE and let us know!